 An astonishingly good commander, Animar, Soul of Elements is what you play when you want to play creatures.
 Whenever you cast a creature spell, it gets a +1/+1 counter.
 Then your creature spells cost 1 mana less to cast for each +1/+1 counter it has.

-Obviously, Animar is a great way to cheat high-cost high-impact creatures into play, as well as being a huge beater itself.
+Obviously, Animar is a great way to get high-cost high-impact creatures into play, as well as being a huge beater itself.
 That’s where its protection from white and black come in, letting it dodge both blockers and removal.

 Teferi’s Protection (Protection – White Instant)

 Teferi’s Protection allows you to skip out on playing the game until your next turn at instant speed.
-This great card does three things, and firstly stops your life total changing for that duration.
+This great card does three things, and firstly stops your life totally changing for that duration.
 You can’t gain life, but more importantly, you can’t lose it.

 Next, Teferi’s Protection gives you protection from everything.
 Until your next turn, you can’t be dealt damage, enchanted, or be targeted with spells or abilities.
 Combined with all your permanents phasing out, Teferi’s Protection keeps you completely safe if things ever go bad.